lingpy/lingpy/doc/source/intro.rst

 :py:class:`~lingpy.algorithm.classes` and the
 :py:class:`~lingpy.compare.Multiple` class, which can be used to conduct automatic alignment analyses or to calculate the similarity or distance between sound sequences.
-Even language comparison is possible with help of the :py:class:`~lingpy.lexstat.LexStat` class which can be used to conduct an automatic search for cognates in lexicostatistical datasets or to calculate evolutionary distances between languages.
+Even language comparison is possible with the help of the :py:class:`~lingpy.lexstat.LexStat` class, which can be used to conduct an automatic search for cognates in lexicostatistical datasets or to calculate evolutionary distances between languages.

-What's Next?
+What's next?
 -------------------------

 .. toctree::